waja/docker-mock-rpmbuilder/README.md

 The below line gives an example of defines configurations.
 If you have your spec file which takes defines you can configure them in the environment variable as below.
-The sytax is DEFINE=VALUE it will then be converted to --define 'DEFINE VALUE' instead.
+The syntax is DEFINE=VALUE it will then be converted to --define 'DEFINE VALUE' instead.
 You can provide multiple defines by separating them by spaces.